App for farmers: Manage farm operations from anywhere

 What makes an effective app for farmers different

-An effective app for farmers serving multilingual teams needs fundamentally different capabilities than conventional farm software.
+An effective app for farmers serving multilingual and low literacy teams needs fundamentally different capabilities than conventional farm software.

 Visual communication over text